 This is, without question, a no-no, unless you’re doing it for just a few minutes with intense supervision.
 Do not put your baby at risk by not following simple guidelines.
 Sleeping on your stomach can cause shortness of breath and may totally cut off your air supply.
 It’s worse for newborns because they can’t maneuver their own bodies if they’re beginning to feel uncomfortable.

 One exception to this rule is if the newborn sleeps on his mom/dad.
-Newborns need warmth to regulate their own body temperatures, and being closer to a parent is both soothing and comfortable.
+Newborns need warmth to regulate their own body temperatures, and being close to a parent is both soothing and comfortable.

 For exclusively pumping moms, their babies should consume breastmilk within the “1-1.5 oz. rule”.
 This rule means feeding your baby 1-1.5 ounce of milk times the number of hours of interval.
 For example, if it has been 3 hours since his last feeding, then you should give him 3-4.5 ounce of milk.
 This rule applies to pumping moms who are either working or who just wants to exclusively pump.

-The newborn feeding schedule for formula fed babies are different, though.
+The newborn feeding schedule for formula fed babies is different, though.
 They have a specific feeding schedule to follow to ensure that they’re receiving the right amount of milk.
-Formula fed newborns need to feed every 3-4 hours.
-So keeping in track with your feeding can greatly help in figuring out your own newborn sleeping schedule.
+Formula-fed newborns need to feed every 3-4 hours.
+So keeping track with your feeding can greatly help in figuring out your own newborn sleeping schedule.

 Newborn Sleeping FAQ’s

 - How long should a newborn sleep during the day?